karenpayneoregon/unit-test-json/article.md

 ![img](assets/jsonClassProject.png)

-The following class is for concrete classes for interating with Json data both locally and from the web.
+Concrete classes for interating with Json data both locally and from the web.

 ![img](assets/containers.png)

-The following unit test project for those experienced with testing will be easy to work with while those who never written unit test before may be confusing to understand although we will step through each aspect of not just serializing and deserializing Json data but also step through the anatomy of code flow in this unit test project.
+A unit test project for those experienced with testing will be easy to work with while those who never written unit test before may be confusing to understand although we will step through each aspect of not just serializing and deserializing Json data but also step through the anatomy of code flow in this unit test project.

 ![imag](assets/unitTest.png)

 ## Unit test base classes

-The unit test class MainTest is setup as a partial class so that in the root level there are only test methods while under the Base folder there are properties which are reused in more than one test method.
+Unit test class MainTest is setup as a partial class so that in the root level there are only test methods while under the Base folder there are properties which are reused in more than one test method.
 Also, MainTest implements a class responsible for instantiating an instance of [TestContext class](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.testcontext?view=visualstudiosdk-2019) which provides access to various pieces of information like test name which in the MainTest we can perform operations prior to a test method executing or after a test method runs.

-In

 ```csharp
 [TestInitialize]